Fiber Protein Apps for Health

 MyNetDiary Free Good starter workflow for busy users

-MyFitnessPal Premium Large food database but scanner often paid
+MyFitnessPal Premium Large food database, but the scanner often paid

-Some useful features free exist, such as the barcode scanner in MyNetDiary and Cronometer.
-By contrast MyFitnessPal often restricts the scanner to paid plans.
-Cronometer offers a free scanner but hides recipe import and multi week averages behind premium.
+Some useful features are free, such as the barcode scanner in MyNetDiary and Cronometer.
+By contrast, MyFitnessPal often restricts the scanner to paid plans.
+Cronometer offers a free scanner but hides recipe import and multi-week averages behind premium.

 Practical steps before you pay